centerofci/climate-change-industry/README.md

 The bulk of the code lives in `/src/components`.
 If you want to update a specific part of the app, you can find it by:

 1. Inspect the element in the browser
 1. I've named each element's `class` based on the BEM methodology.
-If you see a class that starts with a capital letter (eg. `MissionBubbles__tpe-path`), the root of that string will be the name of the component it belongs to (`MissionBubbles`)
+If you see a class that starts with a capital letter (eg. `Network__type-path`), the root of that string will be the name of the component it belongs to (`Network`)
 1. Find the component with the same name in `/src/components`

 The root of the app is in `src/components/App.js`.
 You can always trace the render logic from here to find when components are rendered.